alexandrosraikos/policyms/README.md

-# PolicyCloud Marketplace for WordPress
+# Policy Cloud Marketplace for WordPress

-The official plugin for the PolicyCloud Marketplace, enabling front-end access to the PolicyCloud Marketplace API.
+The official plugin for the Policy Cloud Marketplace, enabling front-end access to the Policy Cloud Marketplace API.

 ## Getting started

-Read the sections below to get started with PolicyCloud Marketplace for WordPress.
+Read the sections below to get started with Policy Cloud Marketplace for WordPress.

 ### Requirements